aws-samples/serverless-store-finder/README.md

 ### Prerequisites

-1. You will require an AWS account, and AWS IAM permissions to deploy resources into that account.
+1. You will require an AWS account, and sufficient AWS IAM permissions to deploy the resources into that account.
 2. Both API patterns are deployed using the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/).
 Follow the steps in the [official documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) to install the latest release of the AWS Serverless Application Model Command Line Interface (CLI) for your operating system.
   Once successfully installed, running `sam --version` will return the SAM CLI version.
   >The AWS SAM CLI requires appropriate permissions to provision resources in the chosen AWS account.
 Ensure that [access key and secret access keys](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html) have been created using AWS IAM, and that `aws configure` has been used to register them locally on your machine.